Manifestation of strong correlations in transport in ultra-clean SiGe/Si/SiGe quantum wells

 The results of the scaling of our data for two samples in the spirit of dynamical mean-field theory \cite{camjayi2008coulomb,radonjic2012wigner,dobrosavljevic2017wigner} are shown in Fig.~\ref{fig2}.
-The data scale perfectly in a wide range of electron densities and are described well by the theory in the weak-disorder limit; we emphasize that at some electron densities, the changes of the resistivity with temperature exceed a factor of 10.
-Pronounced deviations from the theoretical curve start at electron densities within $\sim10$\% of the critical value, which in these samples is close to $n_{\text c}\approx 0.88\times10^{10}$~cm$^{-2}$.
-The fact that in the low-temperature limit the same data display linear-in-$T$ corrections to the conductivity (see the inset in Fig.~\ref{fig1}(b)), which are in agreement with both theory of interaction corrections \cite{zala2001interaction} and the generalized screening theory \cite{shashkin2004comment}, reveals the consistency of these theories and the DMFT.
+The data scale perfectly in a wide range of electron densities and are described well by the theory in the weak-disorder limit; we emphasize that at some electron densities, the changes of the resistivity with temperature exceed an order of magnitude.
+Deviations from the theoretical curve arise in the high-temperature limit in the transient region and become pronounced for $T>T_{\text {max}}$ at electron densities within $\sim10$\% of the critical value, which in these samples is close to $n_{\text c}\approx 0.88\times10^{10}$~cm$^{-2}$.
+The fact that in the low-temperature limit the same data display linear-in-$T$ corrections to the conductivity (see the inset in Fig.~\ref{fig1}(b)), which are in agreement with both the theory of interaction corrections \cite{zala2001interaction} and the generalized screening theory \cite{shashkin2004comment}, reveals the consistency of these theories and the DMFT.
 We argue that the DMFT can be applied to strongly interacting 2D electron systems.
 Indeed, the Friedel oscillations near the impurities in real electron systems, even weakened by strong electron correlations \cite{andrade2010quantum}, signify that there is a short-range spatial charge order that plays the role of an effective lattice.
-Note that the theory was also successful \cite{radonjic2012wigner,dobrosavljevic2017wigner} in quantitatively describing non-monotonic $\rho(T)$ dependences in silicon MOSFETs and $p$-GaAs heterostructures.
+Note that the theory was also successful \cite{radonjic2012wigner,dobrosavljevic2017wigner} in quantitatively describing non-monotonic $\rho(T)$ dependences in silicon MOSFETs and $p$-GaAs heterostructures, although the changes in the resistivity were significantly weaker in those systems.